toddbranch/ECE382/notes/L2/index.md

 ## Architecture
 Ok, back to the dirty details about computer architecture.

+What's an ISA?

-Remember, the Instruction Set Architecture (ISA) is the programmer's API into the CPU.
+The Instruction Set Architecture (ISA) is the programmer's API into the CPU.

 Any architecture will consist of:

+*[Ask questions about each of these]*

 - set of operations (instructions)
 - registers
-- data units
+- data units (byte/word/etc)
 - addressing modes
-- memory organization
+- memory organization / memory map

 ## MSP430 Architecture

-I'll give a brief overview of the MSP430's ISA - we'll go a lot more in depth in these areas in the next few lessons.
+I'll give a brief, top-level overview of the MSP430's ISA - we'll go a lot more in depth in these areas in the next few lessons.

+What type of architecture is the MSP430?

 - RISC architecture
     - fewer instructions